- To which program should I apply?

 7. I would like to apply to the ICS graduate M.S. program, but I have no computer programming background.
 Is that OK?

-Unfortunately, no. Our graduate program requires at a minimum that you have completed the equivalent of ICS 111, 211, and 311 before you application can be processed.
-Upon admittance, you will have extensive undergraduate deficiencies to make up.
-(See this page for details on undergrad deficiencies.)
+Our graduate program requires that you have completed the equivalent of ICS 111, 211, and 311 before you application can be processed.
+With only this background, you will have extensive undergraduate “deficiencies” to make up.
 For someone without a programming background, it typically takes about 2 years of coursework to make up undergraduate deficiencies, then 2 more years to finish the graduate requirements.
 Our program is really oriented toward those with undergraduate degrees in computer science or extensive work experience who desire advanced training.